anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

 > php_value include_path '/home/mypath:.:/usr/share/php'

-to your apache configuration or setting the `extraPath` configuration variable of SeedDMS.
+to your apache configuration or setting the `extraPath` configuration variable of SolutionDMS.

-For historical reasons the path to the SeedDMS_Core and SeedDMS_Lucene package can still be set in the configuration, which is not recommend anymore.
+For historical reasons the path to the SolutionDMS_Core and SolutionDMS_Lucene package can still be set in the configuration, which is not recommend anymore.
 Just leave those parameters empty.